reqT/reqT/README.md

 3. Install `reqt` as command for easy start of the reqT interpreter wrapper in any directory using cmd or bash:

     To make it easy to start reqT anywhere from a terminal och command prompt and to avoid having to type `reqt.init($intp)` everytime, you can make an executable script that appends the `reqT.jar` to your `CLASSPATH` and then starts reqT with `scala <home>/reqT/lib/reqT.jar`.
-Make sure to append the directory of your script to your system environment PATH variable to enable execution from anywhere.
+Then append the directory of your script to your system environment PATH variable to enable execution as a command.
 This can be done using something similar to this (replace <home> with suitable directory):
     * Create a new directory e.g. `<home>/reqT/lib`
     * Put `reqT.jar` in the `<home>/reqT/lib` directory
     * Create a new directory e.g. `<home>/reqT/bin` and put `reqt.cmd`(Windows) or `reqt.sh`(Unix-like) as explained below:

     **Windows: reqt command** Put the `reqt.cmd` file (Windows) in directory `\Users\yourname\reqT\bin`

-    **Windows: Add reqt to PATH**  Append the `\Users\yourname\reqT\bin`  directory to your `PATH` user environment variable, by (1) right-clicking on your computer, (2) select "Properties", (3) follow "Advanced system settings", (4) click on the "Environment variables..." button and (5) select the PATH user variable and (6) click Edit and (7) append the string `;C:\Users\bjornr\reqT\bin` where you should replace C:\Users\bjornr with your home directory.
+    **Windows: Add reqt to PATH**  Append the `\Users\yourname\reqT\bin`  directory to your `PATH` user environment variable, by (1) right-clicking on your computer, (2) select "Properties", (3) follow "Advanced system settings", (4) click on the "Environment variables..." button and (5) select the PATH user variable and (6) click Edit and (7) append the string `;C:\Users\<yourusername>\reqT\bin` (note the semicolon and replace <yourusername> with your user name).

     **Linux or MacOS: reqt command**  Put the `reqt.sh` bash file in the directory ~/reqT/bin and open a terminal window and execute these commands: